pratikpatel-fynd/photo-gallery/README.md

 # photo-gallery
-This repository contains photo-gallery using flicker API.
+This repository contains photo-gallery layout.
+Search photos are fetched using flicker API.